malabz/TPMA/README.md

 # dpEnsemble
+The program is written in C++20 and works on Linux.
 ## Download and Compile
 ```
 git clone https://github.com/malabz/dpEnsemble.git
 cd dpEnsemble
 make
 ```
 ## Usage
 ### Command-line and options
 ```